 Fire insurance is a specialized form of insurance.
-It is designed to cover the cost of replacement, reconstruction or repair beyond what is covered by property insurance policy.
+It is designed to cover the cost of replacement, reconstruction or repair beyond what is covered by the property insurance policy.
 Fire insurance is insurance that is used to cover damage to property caused by fire.

-A fire insurance is defined as ‘an agreement’ where one party in return for a consideration undertakes to indemnify the other party against financial loss.
+Fire insurance is defined as ‘an agreement’ where one party in return for a consideration undertakes to indemnify the other party against financial loss.
 It may sustain by reason of certain subject-matter being damaged or destroyed by fire or other defined perils up to an agreed amount.
 (Agrawal)

 On the basis of indemnity, fire insurance policies are classified as follows:

 The following steps are observed while effecting fire insurance policy:

 Puranik Amey. publish your article.net.
 Electronic.
 15 06 2016http://www.publishyourarticles.net/knowledge-hub/business-studies/what-are-the-procedure-for-effecting-fire-insurance/840/